 Thus to form the proposition ‘Augustine believed in eternal truths’ a mind would, on the one hand, have to join the concept of Augustine with the concepts of eternity, belief, and truth and, on the other hand, have to intend the result to be true.
 This view of propositions is known as conceptualism which Quentin Smith defines as follows: “Conceptualism with respect to propositions is the theory that it is necessarily the case that propositions are effects of mental causes.
 It is necessarily true that for any x, if x is a proposition, then x is an effect of some propositional attitude.”
 (Faith and Philosophy, Vol. 11, No. 1, p.
 38).

 Conceptualism is to be distinguished from other popular views that maintain propositions are sentences (whether sentence types, sentence tokens, or context-free sentences), abstract entities, or beliefs.
 Sentences, unlike the propositions expressed by them, are not intentional insofar as they are arrangements of non-intentional material like ink, lead, pixels, etc. As such, they cannot be true or false.
 To be sure, we might metaphorically ascribe a form of derived intentionality to them (as we do when we see a word “spelled” in the sand by the non-intentional movements of waves and sea shells).
 But ultimately they are the physical means by which we express propositions that have intrinsic intentionality.
-What about abstract entities?
+What about abstract entities like numbers?
 Can they be true or false?
 Well, one plausible view of abstract entities requires them to be inert, immaterial, and non-mental things.
 But if this is the case then it is hard to see how they have the mental intentionality needed to be true or false.
 And beliefs, while more promising insofar as they are mental in nature, are probably best understood as attitudes towards propositions rather than being the bearers of truth and falsity themselves: if I believe I am 47 years old then I have an affirmative attitude towards the proposition ‘Dwight Goodyear is 47 years old in 2017.’

 If this approach to propositions is plausible, then any presentation of an argument would require, along with the laws of logic, at least the following: